ashwindcruz/ashwindcruz.github.io/_posts/2019-05-07-learning-to-learn.md

 So here there are two levels of visualization: the concept and where it is located.
 The more you can do to leverage your brain's in-built ability to memorize visual and spatial data, the easier a time you'll have trying to memorize concepts.

 On the topic of memory, most of us know that there is a long-term memory and a short-term memory.
 The analogies that this course used when describing these were helpful to me.

 Long-term memory is like a storage warehouse.
 It can hold a lot of information but retrieving any one piece of information requires some effort.
 However, by practicing retrieval, you can become faster at this process.
 It's like learning the layout of the warehouse, how to better navigate it, and how to more efficiently take stuff off the shelves.

 Short-term memory on the other hand is like a blackboard.
 At any given time, it can't hold much but at a glance, you can see all that's on there.
 When you chunk concepts, they take up less space on the blackboard allowing you to write more on.
 So the better you can chunk, the more you can hold in your short-term memory.
+Additionally, you should try and clear your short term memory of unnecessary content when possible.
+For example, when you recall an errand you need to do, write it down and clear your mind of it.
+You can place this note somewhere you know you'll come across later and this way you don't have to focus on it presently.
+Another approach here, for some smaller tasks, is to just get it out of the way.
+If there is some small chore that you're meant to do and you have the opportunity to just get it out of the way early on, do so!
+Your mind won't have to expend energy remembering to get to the task or the todo list later.

 ### Optimizing Sleep